juanjsebgarcia/faas-cache-dict/README.md

 memory constraint applies to the whole cache object not just its contents.
 - Due to extra overheads performance does **slowly** degrade with size (item count), you will need to test this for your situation.
-In 99% of use cases this will still be orders of magintude faster than doing network calls to an external cache.
+In 99% of use cases this will still be orders of magnitude faster than doing network calls to an external cache.

 ## Support
 CPython 3.8 or greater.